hj424/bril/tasks/t8/README.md

 Program Synthesis
 =========================================================

 This design is a naive program generator from a specification file.
-Currently, it will only generate simple kernels with the supported operators <br />
+Currently, it will only generate simple kernels with the supported operators. <br />

 ## File list
 1. ex.py: example code of learning how to use z3 for building this program generator.